-The basic governmental fund financial statements are presented on pages 19 - 26 of this report.
+The basic governmental fund financial statements are presented on pages 19 - 22 of this report.

-The Sheriff is the trustee, or Fiduciary, for his employee's health insurance fund, as well as assets that are received and held in trust for other governmental agencies.
+The Sheriff is the trustee, or Fiduciary, for assets that are received and held in trust for other governmental agencies.
 The largest of these trust agreements is for the collecting and disbursing of ad valorem taxes.
 These assets are reported separate from other financial statements, as these funds are not available to the Sheriff to finance his operations.

-The basic agency fund financial statement is presented on pages 27 of this report in summary form for all agency funds.
-A more detailed breakdown of individual funds can be found in the section titled Other Supplementary Information on page 54.
+The basic agency fund financial statement is presented on page 23 of this report in summary form for all agency funds.
+A more detailed breakdown of individual funds can be found in the section titled Other Supplementary Information beginning on page 50.